Living With Early Onset Parkinson's

 Understand the impact chronic illness can have on relationships with your friends, partner/spouse, children and family members and how to manage it.

 Explore career issues, if and when you should tell your employer of your diagnosis, and arrangements your employer may be required to make on your behalf.
+It is not only possible to work with young onset Parkinson's disease, it is probable.
+Most people who were working prior to diagnosis continue to work for some period of time afterwards.

 Educate yourself about the application process for Social Security Disability Income (SSDI) and how to qualify for Medicare.